PierrickPochelu/SimplestNeuralNetwork/README.md

 <h1> Simple neural network with numpy </h1>

-It can helps student to understand computing, specially back propagation which is not always intuitive.
+The goal of this project is purely academic, it helps student to understand computing, specially back propagation which is not always intuitive.
 This example is a very simple multi layer perceptron that learns with SGD (Stochastic Gradient Descent).
 A lot of implementation on the internet presents errors, for example forgetting the bias in formula.

 <hr/>